Automakers fret as China clamps down on capacity, seeks consolidation

 “It basically means, more or less, no more new factories.
 The government wants us to use existing idled factories to expand capacity instead,” a China-based executive with a global automaker said.

-The proposed new rules come at a time when some automakers, especially Toyota Motor Co (7203.T), Nissan Motor Co (7201.T) and Geely [GEELY.UL] are growing their market share in China and are keen to investment in new capacity.
+The proposed new rules come at a time when some automakers, especially Toyota Motor Co, Nissan Motor Co and Geely [GEELY.UL] are growing their market share in China and are keen to investment in new capacity.

 NDRC wants to prevent the excess capacity problem from becoming a crisis similar to those that have previously hit a score of other industries in China – from solar panels to steel to ship building, according to the four sources.